jsdelivrbot/ReduxBlogApp-1/README.md

 ***2. Not Familiar with Git?***

 Click [here](https://github.com/jstowers/ReduxBlogApp/archive/master.zip) to download the .zip file.

-Extract the contents of the zip file, then open your terminal, change to the project directory, and:
+Extract the contents of the zip file into a project directory of your choice.

+Open a terminal, change to the project directory, and then install and start the node process:

 ```
 	> npm install